JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

-There’s a plant with exotic nicknames like Tiger Herb or Gotu Kola: today we’re going to talk about Centella asiatica: let us take you to the Far East to discover origins, properties and uses of this plant.
+A plant with exotic nicknames, Tiger Herb or Gotu Kola, today we talk about Centella Asiatica: let's travel with our minds to the East and discover its characteristics, benefits, properties and ways of use.

 The plant